ppate343/ppate343/README.md

 🎓 Fourth-year Software Engineering Graduate from Western University

-🔍 Interested in Full-Stack Development data science and analytics
+🔍 Interested in Full-Stack Development, Data Science and Analytics

 📫 How to reach me: email: ppate343@uwo.ca